liamlin/MacController/README.md

-Remote MacOS Controller
+Cntrl.io
 ====

-#### This service helps you controll the system volume of your MacOS and your tabs in Firefox with you smartphone, via the Internet.
+#### This service helps you control your MacOS system volume and the Firefox tabs with you smartphone, via the Internet.

-For live demo, visit http://maccontroller.herokuapp.com/
+For live demo, visit http://cntrl.io/